framely/community/docs/reference/providers/postgrest.md

 :::

-After wiring the postgREST provider, you can edit it at any time.
+After wiring the PostgREST provider, you can edit it at any time.
 However, it's important to remember to merge your latest changes to the master branch and redeploy the provider in order to ensure that your chatbot is using the most up-to-date version.